Daytrips in Andalucía from Ronda by car are fairly easy to most of the major tourist highlights here in Western Andalucia.

 Click here if you are looking for daytrips to Ronda from other parts of Andalusia: https://rondatoday.com/guided-tours-to-ronda/

 Holiday makers in Ronda are spoiled whilst in our little city, there are many museums and monuments to see, so much culture and history to enjoy, and within just a few kilometres of Ronda we have the Natural Parks, the Pueblos Blancos, and numerous walking, biking, or horse-riding trails.
-Bird watching is extremely popular in the Serrania, from the species that inhabit our Gorge, to the high cliffs of the Grazalema where Griffon Vultures make their nests.
+Bird watching is extremely popular in the Serrania, from the species that inhabit our Gorge, to the high cliffs of Grazalema where Griffon Vultures make their nests.

 Closest to home are the Pueblos Blancos of the Serranía, with perhaps the most famous of them being Grazalema, Setenil de las Bodegas, Zahara de la Sierra, Benalauria, Arcos de la Frontera, Gaucin, and of course there are many more I haven’t mentioned.
 Each village has its own charm, its own reason to visit, some have castles on the hills above them, others are known for their produce, still others for the festivals unique to their village, certainly you’ll want to invest in a guidebook or at least visit the village tourism office to find out more.